A Snapshot of Kaposi Sarcoma

 - HIV Infection and Cancer Risk

 A fact sheet that describes the increased risk of certain types of cancer by people infected with HIV.
-These cancers include Kaposi sarcoma, Hodgkin and non-Hodgkin lymphoma, and cancers of the anus, cervix, liver, and lung.
+These cancers include Kaposi sarcoma, Hodgkin and non-Hodgkin lymphomas, and cancers of the anus, cervix, liver, and lung.
 Also describes what people with HIV infection can do to lower their risk of cancer or find cancer early.

 - Kaposi Sarcoma Treatment (PDQ®)